-Annual plants gets sprout from seed, flower and die in one year period.
+Annual plants sprout from seed, flower and die in one year period.

 Biennial plants develop leaves and sometimes flowers during the first year, go dormant in the fall and winter, and flower again the next year before dying.

 Growers have developed several breeds that were considered biennials to become annuals.

 Examples of Annual and Biennial Plants

 Annuals are a quick and effective way to add colors to the garden, and they usually flower from spring to late summer.
 Some of the most common annual plants are petunias, impatiens, coleus, and begonias.

-Biennials can sometimes being mistaken for perennials because they are self-seeders.
-Some of the most popular biennial flowers: foxglove, hollyhock, pansy, black-eyed susan, sweet William, Queen Anne’s lace, honesty, forget-me-not, Canterbury bells, and several varieties of evening primrose.
+Biennials can sometimes be mistaken for perennials because they are self-seeders.
+Some of the most popular biennial flowers: foxglove, hollyhock, pansy, black-eyed Susan, sweet William, Queen Anne’s lace, honesty, forget-me-not, Canterbury bells, and several varieties of evening primrose.

 Characteristics of Perennials Plants